kovetskiy/manul/README.md

 pacman -U *.xz
 ```

-Also package for Arch Linux available in the AUR:
+Also a package for Arch Linux available in the AUR:
 https://aur4.archlinux.org/packages/manul

 #### Other distros